Do you know a woman who is being abused? A legal rights handbook

 What happens at the trial?

-The criminal trial takes place in a courtroom that is usually open to the public.
+Criminal trials are usually open to the public.
 The trial is between your partner and the government.

 Your partner may have a lawyer.
 The government always has a lawyer called the Crown Attorney.
-Most people just call this person “the Crown”.
+Most people call this person “the Crown”.
 The Crown is not your lawyer.

-The Crown presents their case first.
 Then your partner or their lawyer presents the case for your partner.
-Each side gives their evidence and calls witnesses to support their version of the event.
-Each side gets to ask the witnesses questions.
+They may present their own evidence and call their own witnesses.
+If they do, the Crown can ask the witnesses questions.

 Some trials only last a couple hours, but some trials can last a few days or even weeks.
 If your partner is found guilty, there will be a sentencing hearing to determine their punishment.
 See What sentence could my partner get?